Difference Between Nitrate and Nitrite

 3. The oxidation number of nitrates stands at +5, whereas the oxidation number of nitrites stands at +3.

-4. Nitrite is mainly used in food preservatives, whereas nitrate is mainly used in agriculture fertilizers and explosives and even treating heart failures.
+4. Nitrite is mainly used in food preservatives, whereas nitrate is mainly used in agriculture fertilizers, explosives, and even heart failure treatments.

-5. In terms of geometry, the nitrate contains a trigonal planar geometry, whereas the nitrite contains a bent molecular geometry.
+5. In terms of geometry, nitrate contains a trigonal planar geometry, whereas nitrite contains a bent molecular geometry.

 Difference Between Nitrate and Nitrite